DevOps-Nirvana/Chalice-PynamoDB-Docker-Starter-Kit/README.md

 # Show it worked...
 echo "Session ID 1: $SESSION_ID"
 echo "Session ID 2: $SESSION2_ID"
-# To show using an logged in endpoint works, lookup who we are without session id first...
+# To show using a logged in endpoint works, lookup who we are without session id first...
 curl --verbose --location "${OUR_URL}/whoami" --header 'Content-Type: application/json'  # This will fail, on purpose
-# Now lets show logged in works...
+# Now let's show logged in works...
 curl --verbose --location "${OUR_URL}/whoami" --header 'Content-Type: application/json' -H "Authorization: $SESSION_ID"
 # Then try to lookup who we are with our session id, setting it into an environment variable with jq
 export USER_ID=`curl --verbose --location "${OUR_URL}/whoami" --header 'Content-Type: application/json' -H "Authorization: $SESSION_ID" | jq --raw-output .id`